INTRODUCTION: DO GUTTER GUARDS WORK?

 Are perforated aluminum gutter guards a waste of money?

-This style Gutter Cover is very reliable because it blocks most small debris from entering the gutter trough, yet it still allows high volumes of water to enter the gutter during heavy rainfalls.
-Perforated Aluminum Gutter Covers will dramatically reduce your regular gutter cleaning maintenance.
-Once this product is installed you almost never need to have the inside of the gutters cleaned because they will not allow debris to enter and accumulate inside of the gutter trough.
+While this style of gutter cover blocks debris from entering the gutter through, leaves, branches, and other debris will accumulate on the top instead and regular cleaning is still required.
 As previously mentioned, it is important that you do not allow debris to accumulate on top of the roofing surface or the gutter hoods over time as it will eventually restrict the water flow.
 One last attribute to this product is that they are not visible from the ground and do not create an eyesore.

 Gutter Filter Foam Inserts